opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. For **Data filter**, you can optionally filter the index that you chose as the data source.
 From the **Filter type** menu, choose  **Visual filter**, and then design your filter query by selecting **Fields**, **Operator**, and **Value**, or choose **Custom Expression** and add in your own JSON filter query.
 1. For **Detector operation settings**, define the **Detector interval** to set the time interval at which the detector collects data.
 - The detector aggregates the data in this interval, then feeds the aggregated result into the anomaly detection model.
-The shorter you set this interval, the less data points the detector aggregates.
+The shorter you set this interval, the fewer data points the detector aggregates.
 The anomaly detection model uses a shingling process, which is a technique that uses consecutive data points to create a sample for the model.
 This process needs at least 6 aggregated data points in a certain number of continuous intervals.
-A shorter interval means the model will pass the shingle process more quickly and start to generate the anomaly result.
+A shorter interval means the model passes the shingle process more quickly and starts to generate the anomaly results sooner.
-We recommend you set the detector interval based on your actual data.
-Too long intervals delays the results and too short intervals cause data to be missing and not consecutive-enough for the shingle process.
+- We recommend you set the detector interval based on your actual data.
+Too long of an interval might delay the results and too short of an interval might miss some data and also not have a sufficient number of consecutive data points for the shingle process.
 1. To add extra processing time for data collection, specify a **Window delay** value.
 This is to tell the detector that the data is not ingested into Elasticsearch in real time but with a certain delay.
 Set the window delay to shift the detector interval to account for this delay.
 - For example, say the detector interval is 10 minutes and data is ingested into your cluster with a general delay of 1 minute.